Connectivity with Bridge

 When data sources connect to on-premises data that Tableau Online can't reach directly, Tableau Bridge is used to facilitate connectivity.

 Bridge keeps data sources that connect to on-premises data up to date using the following connection types: extract and live.

 When data sources use extract connections to connect to on-premises data, Bridge can be used to perform scheduled refreshes of the extracts.
 Refreshes can be scheduled for all data sources that connect to data listed in the Supported connectors section below.
 The type of data that Bridge can support falls into one of the following categories:

 On-premises cloud data and some ODBC data, including Amazon Redshift, Teradata, and Snowflake.

 Some web data connector (WDC) data if you access the data by entering a standard user name and password.
 Bridge can't be used to access a data provider's website using OAuth.

 For additional requirements to support extract connections, see Additional requirements for extract connections.

-Bridge can be used to supports data sources that use live connections to on-premises data as well.
-Bridge supports data sources with live connections to most data sources listed in the Supported connectors section below.
+Bridge can be used to support data sources that use live connections to on-premises data as well.
+Bridge supports data sources with live connections, using live queries, to most data sources listed in the Supported connectors section below.
 For example, Bridge supports maintaining live connections between your on-premises SQL Server or Oracle data.

 For additional requirements to support live connections, see Additional requirements for live connections.